 World Omni may not be able to anticipate or implement effective preventative measures against all security breaches, especially because in recent years perpetrators have been originating such attacks using increasingly sophisticated and frequently changing techniques.
+The

-The occurrence of any of these events could have a material adverse effect on World Omni's business, results of operations and financial condition, could adversely affect World Omni's ability to service the leases under the servicing agreement and supplement and perform its other obligations under the other transaction documents, and could have an adverse effect on your Notes.
+A Security Breach or a Cyber-Attack Affecting World Omni Could Adversely Affect World Omni's Business, Results of Operations and Financial Condition, Which Could Have an Adverse Effect on Your Notes. occurrence of any of these events could have a material adverse effect on World Omni's business, results of operations and financial condition, could adversely affect World Omni's ability to service the leases under the servicing agreement and supplement and perform its other obligations under the other transaction documents, and could have an adverse effect on your Notes.